cirrusflyer275ds/ctx-eor-site/docs/platform.md

   - toc
 ---

-# The CTX-EOR Platform
+# The Hireway Platform

 ## Smart Infrastructure for Modern Hiring

-CTX-EOR is more than an Employer of Record.
+Hireway is more than an Employer of Record.
 It’s a complete platform purpose-built to support trial hiring — from first invite to final decision.

 We streamline every step of the evaluation process while protecting you from risk.
 You stay focused on performance.
 We handle everything else.